MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-raise-rid-pool.md

 ms.custom: c37bc129-a5e0-4219-9ba7-b4cf3a9fc9a4, inhenkel
 ---

-# Active Directory Forest Recovery - Raising the value of available RID pools
+# Active Directory Forest Recovery - Raise the value of available RID pools

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 and 2012 R2, Windows Server 2008 and 2008 R2

 Use the following procedure to raise the value of the relative ID (RID) pools that the RID operations master will allocate after that DC is restored.
 By raising the value of the available RID pools, you can ensure that no DC allocates a RID for a security principal that was created after the backup that was used to restore the domain.

-## About Active Directory RID Pools and rIDAvailablePool
+## Active Directory RID Pools and rIDAvailablePool

 Each domain has an object **CN=RID Manager$,CN=System,DC**=<*domain_name*>.
 This object has an attribute named **rIDAvailablePool**.
 This attribute value maintains the global RID space for an entire domain.
 The value is a large integer with upper and lower parts.
 The upper part defines the number of security principals that can be allocated for each domain (0x3FFFFFFF or just over 1 billion).
 The lower part is the number of RIDs that have been allocated in the domain.